 Retreat to an ideal theory thus allows one to import the same kinds of pre-theoretic prejudices against which the Quinean brandishes QI.
-Still, there are limits to the extent to which the indispensabilist can import such preferences, as QI itself shows.
-The defender of QI is a reluctant platonist, accepting mathematical objects only because there is no reasonably attractive alternative; most philosophers of mathematics agree that nominalist versions of standard scientific theories are less attractive than their counterparts which contain mathematical axioms.
-But the defender of QI who appeals to an ideal theory to reject counter-examples like those of Azzouni and Maddy seems to engage in her/his own sort of double-talk.
+There are limits to the extent to which the indispensabilist can import such preferences, as QI itself shows.
+The defender of QI is a reluctant platonist, accepting mathematical objects only because there is no reasonably attractive alternative; most philosophers of mathematics agree that nominalist versions of standard scientific theories are less attractive than their counterparts which contain mathematical axioms.20 But the defender of QI who appeals to an ideal theory to reject counter-examples like Azzouni's still engages in a kind of double-talk.